JitseRuurd/Amsterdam_Urban_Green/README.md

 folder](https://github.com/JitseRuurd/Amsterdam_Urban_Green/tree/main/data/Amsterdam)
 and partly in the [1.c Data Enrichment script](https://github.com/JitseRuurd/Amsterdam_Urban_Green/blob/main/1c.%20Data%20enrichment.R).
+The data sources consisted of the Municipality of Amsterdam, ArGIS and OSM.

 The House price data was extracted with the help of the Funda-Scraper package.
-This code was however modified to be able to extract a more precise adress line, which could be used for geocoding the adress to spatial data.
+This code was however modified to be able to extract a more precise address line, which could be used for geocoding the address to spatial data.

 The [Funda scraper
 notebook](https://github.com/JitseRuurd/Amsterdam_Urban_Green/blob/main/Scraper/Scraper.ipynb)
-provides code to copy the code of the enhanced funda scraper in the site-packages or dist-packages directory of python:
+provides code to copy the code of the enhanced Funda scraper in the site-packages or dist-packages directory of python:

 ``` python